The Haunting of Hill House: Film

 The novel has been adapted to film twice, in 1963 and again in 1999, both times under the title The Haunting.
 The 1963 version is a relatively faithful adaptation and received critical praise.
 The 1999 version, considerably different from the novel and widely panned by critics, is an overt fantasy horror in which all the main characters are terrorized and two are killed by explicitly supernatural deaths.
 It was also parodied in Scary Movie 2 (2001).

-The plot of The Legend of Hell House and the book on which it is based, Hell House, both written by Richard Matheson, have several details in common with Jackson's novel (and the 1963 movie adaptation The Haunting) in which a party of four (some psychic, some skeptical, some British, some Americans) stay in an extremely haunted Gothic mansion with a terrible history, for the purposes of scientific study; all are plagued by unseen terrors.
+In 2023, Elizabeth Hand returned to the story with A Haunting on the Hill.

 Theater

 It was first adapted for the stage in 1964 by F. Andrew Leslie.
 In 2015, Anthony Neilson prepared a new stage adaptation for Sonia Friedman and Hammer for production at the Liverpool Playhouse.

 Radio

 In 1997, The Haunting of Hill House was abridged for radio by Alison Joseph and broadcast on BBC Radio 4 in eight 15-minute episodes, read by Emma Fielding.